-Both NPT and NPS have the same thread angle, shape, and pitch (threads per inch).
-However, NPT threads are tapered and NPS threads are straight (parallel).
+NPT (National Pipe Thread) and NPS (National Pipe Straight) have the same thread angle, shape, and pitch (threads per inch).
+However, NPT threads are tapered, and NPS threads are straight (parallel).
 Both threads have a 60° included angle and have flat peaks and valleys.

 While NPT and NPS threads will engage, they do not seal properly with each other.

 Title: What's the difference between NPT and NPS thread?

 Description: A comparison of NPT (National Pipe Thread) and NPS (National Pipe Straight).